 Here are just some of the flowers that you can start to sow in March.

-Hardy annuals can be sown directly where they are to flower; prepare the ground well first, by clearing it of weeds and raking to a fine tilth.
+Hardy annuals can be sown directly where they are to flower; prepare the ground well first, by clearing it of weeds and raking it to a fine tilth.
 Do not enrich the soil.
-Try Ammi majus, borage, clarkia, cornflowers, Papaver commutatum ‘Ladybird’ (pictured).
+Try Ammi majus, borage, clarkia, cornflowers, and Papaver commutatum ‘Ladybird’ (pictured).

 Sweet peas can be sown under cover from October to March.
 They like a long root run, so sow into deep pots or modules.
+Find out how to grow sweet peas.

 Annual flower mixes can be sown in March.
 As with hardy annuals, prepare the soil well by removing weeds and raking to a fine tilth, but do not enrich the soil.